ncu-dart/behavior2vec/README.rst

 ======

 This package implements the ``Behavior2Vec`` algorithm introduced in the following paper.
-Please cite the paper if you use this package.
+Please cite the paper if you find this package useful.

 Chen, Hung-Hsuan.
 "Behavior2Vec: Generating Distributed Representations of Users’ Behaviors on Products for Recommender Systems." *ACM Transactions on Knowledge Discovery from Data (TKDD)* 12.4 (2018).